 - The court of the magistrate: 301 Court Ln, St Marys, WV 26170

 - The department of the county clerk: 301 Court Lane, Room 101, St. Marys, West Virginia 26170

-With an annual crime average of less than 20 incidents, it is no wonder that Pleasants County, West Virginia is in the group of state areas with the lowest crime rates.
+With an annual crime average of fewer than 20 incidents, it is no wonder that Pleasants County, West Virginia, is in the group of state areas with the lowest crime rates.
 The index of violent crimes is higher for this county than the others at nearly 25% of the yearly crime total.
 Unfortunately, the situation seems to be worsening with a growth of 100% registered in violent criminal occurrences and a rise of 180% seen in reported criminal activity.